Skip to main content

 Consider your circumstances

 Are your circumstances extenuating?
-Extenuating circumstances are defined as a situation beyond your control that prevented you from completing a course.
-These are circumstances that are unexpected and/or uncontrollable and arise during the course of the semester.
-Examples include:
+Extenuating circumstances are defined as a situation beyond your control that prevented you from completing the course.
+These are circumstances that are unexpected and/or uncontrollable and arise during the semester.
+Some examples include:

 • Car accident